 - Assist you in successfully completing the transaction

 Not all real estate professionals are created equal.
-Since you'll be working closely with this person for weeks, even months, you'll want to find a professional whose personality and methods best fit your needs.
-How do you do this?
+Since you'll be working closely with this person for weeks, or even months, you'll want to find a professional whose personality and methods best fit your needs.
+When looking for a real estate agent, you can:

-- Ask friends and family for the names of professionals they've worked with
+- Ask friends and family for referrals of agents they've worked with in the past

 - Go to open houses – this is a great way to meet agents on duty

 Once you've chosen a real estate professional, they may ask you to sign a Buyer Agency Agreement.
-This agreement guarantees that the agent and brokerage you choose will represent your needs exclusively.
+This agreement gives the agent and brokerage you choose exclusive rights to represent your needs, meaning, as a buyer, you cannot work with anyone else.
 In exchange, the agent agrees to represent your needs first and to keep information concerning you, the buyer, confidential.

-The agent you choose is bound ethically to be honest, legally to not misrepresent, and responsibly to take care when answering questions or providing information.
-Basically, Buyer Agency binds the professional you choose to always act with your best interests at heart.
+The agent you choose is bound ethically to be honest, legally to not misrepresent, and responsibly to take care when answering your questions or providing you with information.
+Basically, a Buyer Agency Agreement binds the professional you choose to always act with your best interests at heart in exchange for exclusivity.

-The cost of buying a home amounts to more than the down payment and your mortgage payments.
-First-time home buyers are often shocked when they see the total amount they pay on closing day.
+The cost of buying a home comes down to more than just the down payment and your regular mortgage payments.
+First-time home buyers are often shocked when they see the total amount they need to pay on closing day.
 Prepare for those costs now, and you'll avoid unpleasant surprises later.
 Plus, you can negotiate with your broker or lender to waive some of these fees.

 Land Survey: $1,000 - $2,000

-Most lenders require a survey of the property that outlines its boundaries so there are no problems with neighboring properties later on.
-Although they may accept the existing survey, depending on when it was last conducted, it may need to be done again.
+Most lenders require a survey of the property that outlines its boundaries so there is no confusion between neighboring properties later on.
+Although they may accept the last survey that was done on the property, depending on when it was last conducted, it may need to be done again.

 Home Inspection: $350 - $600